About Me

 Females start to bully other females in junior high.
 They do this by not allowing another girl into their group.
 They gossip about her and try to make her feel like an outcast.
 When it happened to me, I felt shunned, rejected, and worthless – thrown out like a piece of garbage that was trashed after no longer being useful.

 However, what might have seemed like a misfortune was, in reality, a blessing, redirecting the course of my life to an unanticipated treasure.
 I set out on a new path, an adventure to find new friends.
 I learned to appreciate diversity as I sought friends who were different from me.
 As I opened my heart, I discovered my new friends accepted me as I was, and I enjoyed spending time with them.
-I learned it was a waste of time to try to get my original friends to love me, and I didn’t need to be in the popular group at school.
+I learned it was a waste of time to try to get my original friends to accept me, and I didn’t need to be in the popular group at school.
 It was better to be with those who appreciated me.

 But being excluded from the popular group had its problems.
 The following year, my class was divided into two different schools for the junior high years of seventh through ninth.
 Early in seventh grade, a bunch of guys started to bully me during school hours.
 One day after school, one of them grabbed me and pushed me into a bush while the others laughed.